loliGothicK/mitama-dimensional/docs/UserManual/basic-concepts.md

 mul(U_1, U_2) := (e_1 + e_2, min(s_1, s_2))_\lambda
 $$

-And consider simple dual loop:
+And we consider simple dual loop:

 1. Pick a `unit_t` **A** from left.
 2. If there is a right for **B** with the same dimensions as **A**, push If there is a right for **B** with the same dimensions as **A**, push $mul(A, B)$ to result and pop **A** and remove **B** from right, else push **A** to result and pop **A**.
 3. If left does not empty, return to 1, else push the rest of right to result

-start with empty result.
+Start with:

 $$
 left = [m^2 \cdot s^{-1}] \\